 A durable power of attorney grants a named individual the power to make important health care and end-of-life decisions on behalf of another, usually in conjunction with a living will.
 State laws regulate the procedures and requirements for this legal process.
 In New Jersey, durable power of attorney laws require that the process be signed and dated, with two witnesses declaring that the signee is "of sound mind and free of duress and undue influence."

 Learn more about New Jersey durable power of attorney laws below.
-See Wills and Durable Power of Attorney for Health Care for more information.
+See Power of Attorney for Healthcare and Living Wills for more information.

 |Code Section||26:2H-53, et seq.
 Advanced Directives for Health Care|

 |Specific Powers, Life-Prolonging Acts||Decisions to accept or refuse treatment, service, or procedure used to diagnose, treat, or care for a patient's physical or mental condition including life-sustaining treatment.
 Includes decisions on acceptance or rejection of services of particular physician or health care provider or transfer of care; on the use of any medical device or procedure, artificially provided fluids and nutrition, drugs, surgery or therapy that uses mechanical or other artificial means to sustain, restore, or supplant a vital bodily function and thereby increase the expected life span of a patient; does not include provision of comfort care or alleviation of pain|

 |Legal Requirements for Durable Power of Attorney||(1) Competent adult; (2) signed; (3) dated; (4) 2 witnesses who shall attest that declarant is of sound mind and free of duress and undue influence or notarized or other person authorized to administer oaths.
 May be supplemented by video or audio tape recording; (5) directive implemented when determination of lack of decision-making capacity is documented and confirmed by physicians|